bitrise-steplib/.github/CONTRIBUTING.md

 Our single guide currently is to apply [Effective Go](https://golang.org/doc/effective_go.html), which has a great number of tips on writing clear and idiomatic Go.

+We also have a [collection of Step-specific guidelines and best practices](https://github.com/bitrise-io/bitrise/blob/master/_docs/step-development-guideline.md).

 ## Reporting issues

 Please refer to our issue template picker if something is not behaving as expected while using the Step.
 The template picker guides you to the appropriate forum where you can ask your question and we can quickly assist you.